puzzle/ops-techlab-rancher/labs/64_managehelmcharts.md

 http://5.102.146.40:30932
 ```

-If everything works fine an nginx server will be available under the listed URL `http://5.102.146.40:30932`.
+If everything works fine a nginx server will be available under the listed URL `http://5.102.146.40:30932`.

 ![nginx-helm](../resources/images/nginx-helm.png)

-If we now have a look in the Rancher UI and navigate to our Cluster into the default namespace, we see that a new deployment called `foobar` has been created.
+If we now have a look in the Rancher UI and navigate to our clusters default Namespace, we see that a new Deployment called `foobar` has been created.

 ## List installed Charts
-We can see the installed Charts in our current namespace.
-To show installed helm charts from another namespaces specify the namespace with `-n <namespace>`.
+We can see the installed Charts in our current Namespace.
+To show installed Helm charts from another Namespaces specify the Namespace with `-n <namespace>`.
 ```bash
 $ helm list
 NAME   	NAMESPACE	REVISION	UPDATED                                	STATUS  	CHART        	APP VERSION